 How could we have ever missed that report, right?
 It’s so easy to find.

 Like a lot of little features inside Google Analytics (GA), the tab reports becomes quite useful – after you know how to easily get to them.
-Again, if you don’t want to have to remember all those steps each time, just create a Shortcut.

 The Meat of the Report